(St Paulinus Crayford)

 To find out more about Our Lady of the Angels Catholic Church in Erith please visit:

 We heard different perspectives on prayer from Gerald Rose (Judaism), Brother Martin (Roman Catholic), Kulvinder Singh (Sikhism) and Hafiz Rahman (Islam).
 John Cooper was called upon at the last minute to speak about prayer from a Bahá’í perspective.
 There was an opportunity for questions and answers.
 We ended with a time of silence.

-The Bexley Interfaith Forum enable people of different faith traditions across the Borough to meet, to build friendships, and develop a greater understanding of each–others faith traditions.
+The Bexley Interfaith Forum enable people of different faith traditions across the Borough to meet, to build friendships, and develop a greater understanding of each others faith traditions.

-It was amazing to see so many faith traditions represented at the most recent Bexley Interfaith Forum hosted by Rev Paul Prentice at St Paulinus Church (Church of England)
+It was amazing to see so many faith traditions represented at the most recent Bexley Interfaith Forum on the 8th march 2018 hosted by Rev Paul Prentice at St Paulinus Church (Church of England)

 The evening saw a superb turnout from many faith traditions across the Borough, with the Forum warmly welcomed by the Sikh community at the Belvedere Gurdwara.

-Guru Nanak Darbar Sikh Temple
+Picture above: Guru Nanak Darbar Sikh Temple

 Following the first meeting, Rev Trevor Wyatt, Vicar of Christ Church Bexleyheath and Chair of Bexley Interfaith Forum said:

 “The evening was a very uplifting experience for everyone who attended.
 We went into the worship space where the Sikh faith tradition was explained to us, and there was then the opportunity for questions and answers.
 Throughout the evening we were able to talk together and build friendships.